 The Tivoli project comprises of a sustainable district in Brussels (Laken) consisting of 258 passive and 140 zero-energy homes, 2 day care centers and 7 commercial spaces.
 The difference between a passive house and a zero-energy house is that the primary energy consumption in a zero-energy house is compensated by their own energy production, through the use of PV panels.

 The different homes, daycare centers and commercial spaces are spread over several buildings that belong to different plots.
-In total there are 5 plots of buildings.
+In total there are 5 of buildings.

-In each dwelling a substation (plate heat exchanger) is which is powered by the heating network.
+In each dwelling a substation (plate heat exchanger) is foreseen, which is powered by the heating network.
 Satellite boilers per dwelling ensure the production and storage of sanitary hot water.

 Although the houses are passive, additional heating is necessary to maintain comfort levels.
 For example, to heat the bathrooms and other living spaces (24°C), panel radiators are installed for their quick and user friendly control delivery systems.